syncfusion-content/xamarin.android-docs/xamarin-android/SfPullToRefresh/getting-started.md

 Refer to the topic `TransitionType` under `Built-in Customization` section for more details regarding [SfPullToRefresh.TransitionType](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfPullToRefresh.Android~Syncfusion.SfPullToRefresh.SfPullToRefresh~TransitionType.html) property.

-Refer to the following code example to switch to the `TransitionType.Push` mode of transition in c# tab
+Refer to the following code example to switch to the `TransitionType.Push` mode of transition.

-As we discussed in this [link]().
-You can also set the TransitionType to SfPullToRefresh via axml refer the code below.

 {% tabs %}
 {% highlight c# %}